 The reach of this section is also not limited to emergencies involving threats to physical safety.
 The term "interests" encompasses financial interests or reputational interests as well.
 This section, in effect, authorizes a tribunal to issue emergency provisional relief to protect a party in any critical area as it would in any civil dispute despite the stay of proceedings created by the filing of a notice with a tribunal that a collaborative law participation agreement has been executed.
-A party who finds out that another party is secretly looting assets from a business, for example, while participating in a collaborative law process can seek an emergency restraining order under this section and the court is authorized to grant it despite the stay of proceedings
+A party who finds out that another party is secretly looting assets from a business, for example, while participating in a collaborative law process can seek an emergency restraining order under this section and the court is authorized to grant it despite the stay of proceedings under section 6.

-1 2 under section 6.
-3 SECTION 8.
-APPROVAL OF AGREEMENT BY TRIBUNAL.
-A tribunal may 4 approve an agreement resulting from a collaborative law process.
-5 6 7 8 Legislative Note: In states where judicial procedures for management of proceedings may be prescribed only by court rule or administrative guideline and not by legislative act, the duties of courts and other tribunals listed in Sections 6 through 8 should be adopted by the appropriate 9 measure.
-Comment 10 11 12 13 14 15 16 17 18 19 20 21 22 23 Section 5(f) authorizes parties who reach agreements to present them to a tribunal for approval without terminating a collaborative law process.
+2 approve an agreement resulting from a collaborative law process.
+3 4 5 6 7 Legislative Note: In states where judicial procedures for management of proceedings may be prescribed only by court rule or administrative guideline and not by legislative act, the duties of courts and other tribunals listed in Sections 6 through 8 should be adopted by the appropriate measure.
+Comment 8 Comment 9 Section 5(f) authorizes parties who reach agreements to present them to a tribunal for 10 11 12 13 approval without terminating a collaborative law process.
 This section authorizes the tribunal to review and approve the agreement of the parties if required by law, as in, for example, many divorce settlements, settlements of infants' estates, or class action settlements.
 See Robert H. Mnookin, Divorce Bargaining: The Limits on Private Ordering , 18 U. MICH.
 L.J.
 REF.
-1015 (1985); Uniform Marriage and Divorce Act § 306 (d) (2008) (Parties agreement may be incorporated into the divorce decree if the court finds that it is not "unconscionable" regarding the property and maintenance and not "unsatisfactory" regarding support); FED.
+1015 14 15 16 17 18 19 20 (1985); UNIF.
+MARRIAGE AND DIVORCE ACT § 306 (d) (2008) (Parties agreement may be incorporated into the divorce decree if the court finds that it is not "unconscionable" regarding the property and maintenance and not "unsatisfactory" regarding support); FED.
 R. CIV.
 P. 23(e)(1)(C) (standard for judicial evaluation of settlement of a class action, which is that the settlement must not be a result of fraud or collusion and that the settlement must be fair, adequate, and reasonable).
-SECTION 9.
-DISQUALIFICATION OF COLLABORATIVE LAWYER AND 24 LAWYERS IN ASSOCIATED LAW FIRM.
-25 (a) Except as otherwise provided in subsection (c), a collaborative lawyer may not appear 26 before a tribunal to represent a party in a proceeding related to the collaborative matter.
-27 (b) Except as otherwise provided in subsection (c) and Sections 10 and 11, a lawyer in a 28 law firm with which the collaborative lawyer is associated may not appear before a tribunal to 29 represent a party in a proceeding related to the collaborative matter if the collaborative lawyer is 30 disqualified from doing so under subsection (a).
-31 (c) A collaborative lawyer or a lawyer in a law firm with which the collaborative lawyer 32 is associated may represent a party: 33 (1) to ask a tribunal to approve an agreement resulting from the collaborative law 34 process: or
+21 SECTION 9.
+DISQUALIFICATION OF COLLABORATIVE LAWYER AND 22 LAWYERS IN ASSOCIATED LAW FIRM.
+23 (a) Except as otherwise provided in subsection (c), a collaborative lawyer may not 24 appear before a tribunal to represent a party in a proceeding related to the collaborative matter.
+25 (b) Except as otherwise provided in subsection (c) and Sections 10 and 11, a lawyer in a 26 law firm with which the collaborative lawyer is associated may not appear before a tribunal to 27 represent a party in a proceeding related to the collaborative matter if the collaborative lawyer is 28 disqualified from doing so under subsection (a).
+29 (c) A collaborative lawyer or a lawyer in a law firm with which the collaborative lawyer 30 is associated may represent a party: 31 (1) to ask a tribunal to approve an agreement resulting from the collaborative law 32 process; or 33 (2) to seek or defend an emergency order to protect the health, safety, welfare, or